can-i-bet-on-ethdenver2025/can-i-bet-on-monorepo/README.md

 - [Chainlink](https://chain.link) - We use Chainlink Functions the [manage grading betting pools in a decentralized way](https://github.com/can-i-bet-on-ethdenver2025/can-i-bet-on-monorepo/blob/main/contracts/src/BettingPools.sol#L271)
 - [The Graph](https://thegraph.com) - We use The Graph to [index our bets and pools](https://github.com/can-i-bet-on-ethdenver2025/can-i-bet-on-monorepo/tree/main/graph) to display stats + use it for real time updating in the frontend w/ subgraph subscriptions.
 Our production app runs against [Subgraph Studio here](https://api.studio.thegraph.com/query/105510/promptbet/version/latest)
 - [Privy](https://www.privy.io) - We use Privy's embedded wallet universally across the app and intend to use its funding onramp later to avoid having to go through so many menus to place bets w/ traditional web3 wallets.
 You can see the privy integration [in our automatic faucet/top up here](https://github.com/can-i-bet-on-ethdenver2025/can-i-bet-on-monorepo/blob/main/components/PrivyLoginButton.tsx#L54), how we use it to [sign in and sign up here](https://github.com/can-i-bet-on-ethdenver2025/can-i-bet-on-monorepo/blob/main/components/PrivyLoginButton.tsx#L10)
 - [Alchemy](https://www.alchemy.com) - [Alchemy is our private RPC provider](https://github.com/can-i-bet-on-ethdenver2025/can-i-bet-on-monorepo/blob/main/app/api/signing/getSigningProps/route.ts#L15).
-Private RPCs were critical for managing gasless transactions, we built our backend around Alchemy.
+Private RPCs were critical for managing gasless transactions, we built our backend around Alchemy